 In 2017, Autogrill’s annual turnover was in excess of €4,6 billion.

-This document, published by HMSHost group in December 2017, applies to the whole HMSHost group and complies with its obligation under the UK Schedule 19 Finance Act 2016 to publish its tax strategy for the year ending 2017.
+This document, published by HMSHost group in October 2018, applies to the whole HMSHost group and complies with its obligation under the UK Schedule 19 Finance Act 2016 to publish its tax strategy for the year ending 2017 and forward.
+The 2018 Tax Strategy version supersedes all previous versions.

 Tax relation management